CAE Phoenix: Fleet

-The school has a fleet of more than 60 aircraft including 2 Diamond DA20-C1, 21 Diamond DA40, 4 Diamond DA42-L360, 8 Piper Seminole, 60 Piper Archer, 1 Beechcraft 90 and 2 Cessna Citation CJ1-CE525.
-In addition, the school has 7 simulators: FNPT2, 2 Diamond DA40, 3 Piper Archer, 1 Piper Seminole, and 1 Diamond DA42.
+CAE Phoenix maintains a fleet of 81 aircraft.
+All aircraft (except the DA-20) have Garmin G1000s.

 Curriculum

 In 2011, the school trained 400 pilots per year and offers European (EASA) and American (FAA) courses.
-The European students are from the CAE Oxford Aviation Academy schools of Oxford, Brussels, and Amsterdam.
+The European students are from the CAE Oxford Aviation Academy schools of Oxford, Brussels, and Madrid.
 The European (EASA) courses train British Airways, Air Algérie, Emirates, EasyJet and self-sponsored cadets.
 The students of the FAA program are from airline customers like Shenzhen Airlines, Air China Airlines, IndiGo and other private customers.
 The courses approved by the Federal Aviation Administration enable students to obtain the US licenses of Private pilot, Commercial pilot, instrument rating and flight instructor.
 Also do they allow FAA cadets to get their 14 CFR High-Altitude and High-performance endorsements.
 The Multi Crew Pilots License (MPL) Program is currently used by Japan Airlines.

 In February 2017, CAE was voted the best Aviation Training Center in Europe.